Diastasis recti: Strength training

-Incorrect exercises, including crunches, can increase the diastasis recti separation.
-All corrective exercises should be in the form of pulling in the abdominal muscles rather than pushing them outwards.
-Consultation of a professional physiotherapist is recommended for correct exercise routines.
+A 2014 systematic review found that the width of the gap in diastasis recti may be reduced by exercising during and after pregnancy.

-Furthermore, in a review of treatment methods for diastasis recti abdominis, besides strengthening exercises there are other options to treat DRA by postural training; education and training for proper lifting mechanisms; manual therapy (which includes soft tissue mobilization); myofascial release; Noble technique (i.e., manual approximation of abdominal muscles during partial sit-up); and abdominal bracing and taping.
+A 2018 review mentions other techniques in addition to strengthening exercises: postural training; education and training for proper lifting mechanisms; manual therapy (which includes soft tissue mobilization); myofascial release; Noble technique (i.e., manual approximation of abdominal muscles during partial sit-up); and abdominal bracing and taping.
 Other techniques to strengthen abdominal muscles are using Pilates and functional training.

-In addition to the above exercises, the Touro College study concluded the "quadruped" position yielded the most effective results.
-A quadruped position is defined as "a human whose body weight is supported by both arms as well as both legs".
-In this position, the subject would start with a flat back, then slowly tilt the head down, and round the spine, contracting the abdominal muscles towards the spine, holding this position for 5 seconds, then releasing back to starting position.
-Complete two sets of 10 repetitions.

 Surgery

 In extreme cases, diastasis recti is corrected with a cosmetic surgery procedure known as an abdominoplasty by creating a plication or folding of the linea alba and suturing together.
 This creates a tighter abdominal wall.
-There are two surgical methods: one through plication of the anterior rectus sheath, which is most commonly used to repair DRAM; and the other through hernia repair, considering suture closure of the hernia sac combined with mesh reinforcement.
+There are two surgical methods: one more common through plication of the anterior rectus sheath; and the other through hernia repair, considering suture closure of the hernia sac combined with mesh reinforcement.
 Two studies showed few post-operative complications.

-In adult females, a laparoscopic "Venetian blind" technique can be used for plication of the recti.
+Diastasis recti in animals

+A similar condition has been observed in a newborn calve (crossbred with Belgian Blue cattle), with lack of welding of abdominal muscles behind ombilic.